“What are you in for?” the inmate of Lee County jail asked the new prisoner.

 This insight applies to all law, whether it results from a Constitution, legislation, or appears out of nothing more than a regulatory body.
 Every regulation, no matter how small is enforced at the point of the gun.
 Every tax can result in handcuffing and jailing and even killing those who fail to fork over.
 Hidden behind each mandate is an armed tough in jackboots and a bulletproof vest who is prepared to beat and kill to serve the state and its laws.

 At some point in his day, Inmate 501’s heard someone holler out his name.
 The electronic click on the bars sounded and the door opened.
-He had been bailed out, $500 in cash having been extracted from his bank account and forked over to the city police.
+He had been bailed out, five hundred dollars in cash having been extracted from his bank account and forked over to the city police.
 He was now free — pending payment of the ticket and another court date.

-He left behind 500 others who are not so fortunate.
+He left behind five hundred others who are not so fortunate.
 Some of them are hardened criminals.
 Others are in jail for smoking pot.
-Others were in the same boat as he: a minor traffic violation gone wrong.
+Others were in the same boat as he: A minor traffic violation gone wrong.
 None have rights.
 All are captive, like citizens in an occupied city where there is only violence and no law.

 But how free is he really?
 He lives in a society where nothing takes place outside the purview of the state, which is to say that he will always live one step away from the prison cell that was his home for a day.
 One or two wrong moves and he has lost it all.
 All of society is not yet a jail such as you find in totalitarian societies or a society under occupation due to military conquest, but with every expansion of the state, the jailers get that much more power over all of us.